lapy.conformal

 Returns:

-A numpy array of shape (n,) containing the mapped points as complex numbers on the complex plane.
+Mapped points as complex numbers on the complex plane, shape (n_points,).